glacasa/Mastonet/API.md

 To use Mastonet, you need a `MastodonClient` object (see [README.md](https://github.com/glacasa/Mastonet/blob/master/README.md) ), and you have C# methods to call every [Mastodon API](https://github.com/tootsuite/documentation/blob/master/Using-the-API/API.md) method.

-If a method is missing, please [submit an issue](https://github.com/glacasa/Mastonet/issues)
+If a method is missing, please [submit an issue](https://github.com/glacasa/Mastonet/issues).

-## Working with lists
+## Working with pagination

-Several Mastodon methods returns arrays of different types of items.
-Default usage will usually return the last 20 or 40 items, and you can add params to you request to handle pagination.

-Those methods contains 3 parameters : `maxId`, `sinceId`, and `limit` ; and return a `MastodonList<T>`.
+Some Mastodon REST APIs that return an array of items, also return pagination hint in their response header.

+Methods corresponding to these APIs return `MastodonList<T>` and have 2 overloads: One takes 3 parameters: `maxId`, `sinceId` and `limit`, and the other takes a single `ArrayOptions options` parameter.
+`ArrayOptions` is basically a bundle of the 3 parameters (it has `MaxId`, `SinceId` and `Limit` properties), except it can have `MinId` property supported since Mastodon v2.6.0.

-`MastodonList<T>` inherits `List<T>` and can be used the same way, and contains 2 more properties : `NextPageMaxId` and `PreviousPageSinceId`.
+The returned `MastodonList<T>` inherits `List<T>` and can be used the same way, and contains 3 more properties : `NextPageMaxId`, `PreviousPageSinceId` and `PreviousPageMinId`.

 The default behaviour of a client app should be like this :

 - On the first load, the methods is called with no params, and gets the last items
 - If you want to load older items (next page), call the method with `maxId` param, defined with the `NextPageMaxId` property from the previous list
-- To get newer items (previous page), call the method with `sinceId` param, defined with the `PreviousPageSinceId` property from the previous list
+- To get newer items (previous page), call the method with `minId` param, defined with the `PreviousPageMinId` property from the previous list
+- If you want to load newest items but don't need already fetched ones, call the method with `options` param with `MinId` property set, defined with the `PreviousPageSinceId` property from the previous list

 You can always let the `limit` to its default value or define the number of items you want to load.

-All the methods can be called with the 3 params `maxId`, `sinceId`, and `limit`, or using an `ArrayOptions` object.
-The result will be the same.
-Only the methods with `ArrayOptions` are presented below.
+Note that the 3-parameter overloads don't have `minId` for backward compatibility.
+Use the overloads with `ArrayOptions` if you need it.

 ## Methods